 • Parking near the town centre can be packed on weekends, so if you drive, try arriving early.

-WHERE TO STAY?
-HOTELS IN RONDA
+WHERE TO STAY IN RONDA

 Ronda is an excellent destination for a day trip in Andalucía, roughly halfway between Seville and Málaga.